How to Keep Your Eyes Healthy

 Because vitamin B is a water-soluble vitamin that cannot be stored in the body, it is essential to replace your vitamin B levels on a daily basis either through the use of dietary supplements or through the consumption of food sources.
 These sources include eggs, fresh vegetables, whole cereals, dairy products, sunflower seeds, and meat and meat products such as tuna, liver, and turkey.

 - Minerals, which help the body metabolize vitamins, have a tremendous impact on the health of your eyes.
 Zinc is one such essential mineral.
 Zinc increases the effectiveness of vitamin A influencing the release and transportation of vitamin A from the liver to the eye tissue.
 Aiding in the protection of cells and blood vessels, zinc is needed to support the health of the macula and the retina to reduce visual loss due to macular degeneration.
 Zinc is best absorbed by the body when taken in from animal sources such as red meat, pork, fish, and shellfish, with oysters providing the highest amounts.
-Additionally, zinc is present in eggs and in dairy foods such as milk, cheese, yogurt, or even ice cream.
+Additionally, zinc is present in eggs and in dairy foods such as milk, cheese, yogurt, and ice cream.

 - Copper, which binds with zinc and should be supplemented together, is an essential dietary element that can act as an antioxidant removing damaging free radicals and may reduce or even help prevent some of the severe damage done to cell structures.
 Copper has many health benefits including improving eye health and helping reduce the development of advanced age-related macular degeneration.
 Copper cannot be produced within the body and needs to be ingested from external sources.
 Copper is usually present in multivitamins, however, the best way to enjoy the health benefits of copper is to get an adequate amount through your diet.
 The best dietary sources of copper are liver, shellfish, poultry, whole grain cereals, nuts, legumes, and chocolate.